 Economic thinking plays an important role in population health management at all levels.
-Patients, providers, and payers involved in the health care sector make decisions and act in part based on economic incentives, which are often manipulated to achieve the overarching system goals.
-Knowledge of the underlying logic and employed terminology of payment reforms are useful to influence health policy and increase value of health care services.
+Patients, providers, and payers involved in the health care sector make decisions and are part of it based on economic incentives, which are often manipulated to achieve the overarching system goals.
+Knowledge of the underlying logic and employed terminology of payment reforms, are useful to influence health policy and increase value of health care services.

-reflect on the different base- and add-on payment models, their incentives and potential consequences for provider behaviour
+can reflect on the different base- and add-on payment models, their incentives and potential consequences for provider behaviour.

 Mode of instruction